cal-poly-dxhub/trusted-search-aoss/README.md

 # AOSS POC

 1) Deploy
-2) Drop json in S3
+2) Drop json in S3.
+Note, on first go, drop a single JSON file only, then drop the rest after initial file finishes processing.
+Known potential race condition on index creation that doesn't have proper error handling ;-).

 *We expect trusted content to be in JSON format.
 Expected Minimum Json Format*
 ```